autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/local/command/pedals.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
-Sends pedal command used in remote operation mode.
+Sends pedals command used in local operation mode.
 The pedal value is the ratio with the maximum pedal depression being 1.0.
 To use this API, select the corresponding mode as described in [manual control](../../../../features/manual-control.md).
 {% endblock %}